Jordan-Pierce/Marine-Debris/README.md

 ### Usage

-For georeferencing images, the following will create "georeferenced" images from the images in the image folder.
-If you provide a path to the excel file, it will also convert this into a geojson file.
-You can also compress the file, if you provide the excel file and add the tag for filter, only images that have an annotated point will be saved.
+For georeferencing images, the following will create "georeferenced" images from the images in the image folder; you can compress the image files by adding the compress tag.
+If you provide a path to the excel file, it will also convert this into a geojson file; if you add the filter tag, only images that have an annotated point will be saved.

 ```bash
 # cmd